• Studio

 1. Open the Localization Editor by navigating to the Highrise menu and selecting Studio > Localization Editor.

-2. Press the + button in the bottom-right corner of the window to add a new string.
+1. In the Localization Editor, click the + button in the bottom-right corner to add a new string.

 Adding Languages